outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * normal termination, using `sys_exit()` syscall or `_exit` POSIX API
    * abnormal termination, due to any fault

-The kernel handle both exit cases differently:
+The kernel handles both exit cases differently:

    * In case of normal termination, the kernel check the task flags as defined in the previous chapter.